-Clauses 13 and 14: Paying for sexual services of a prostitute subjected to force etc.
+Clauses 14 and 15: Paying for sexual services of a prostitute subjected to force etc.

-Page 16, [Clause 13], leave out lines 1 and 2 and insert -
+Page 17, [Clause 14], leave out lines 1 and 2 and insert -

-(c) A is, or ought to be, aware that C has used force, deception or threats.
+(c) A is aware, or ought to be aware, that C has engaged in exploitative conduct of that kind.

-Page 16, [Clause 13] leave out lines 6 and 7.
+Page 17, [Clause 14] leave out lines 38 and 39.

-Page 16, [Clause 14] leave out lines 23 and 24 and insert -
+Page 17, [Clause 15] leave out lines 18 and 19 and insert -

-(c) A is, or ought to be, aware that C has used force, deception or threats.
+(c) A is aware, or ought to be aware, that C has engaged in exploitative conduct of that kind.

-Page 16, [Clause 14] leave out lines 28 and 29.
+Page 17, [Clause 15] leave out lines 23 and 24.

-Clauses 13 and 14 of the Bill would create new offences in England and Wales and Northern Ireland, respectively, where a person pays or promises payment for the sexual services of a prostitute, and a third person has, for or in the expectation of gain, used force, deception or threats likely to induce or encourage that prostitute to provide those services.
-The offences are of strict liability, in that it is irrelevant whether or not the paying client is aware that the force, deception or threats have been used.
+Clauses 14 and 15 of the Bill would create new offences in England and Wales and Northern Ireland, respectively, where a person pays or promises payment for the sexual services of a prostitute, and a third person has, for or in the expectation of gain, engaged in exploitative conduct of a kind likely to induce or encourage that prostitute to provide those services.
+The offences are of strict liability, in that it is irrelevant whether or not the paying client is aware of the exploitative conduct of the third person.

 These offences were amended by the government following opposition in the Commons to earlier versions of the clauses which referred to prostitutes who were 'controlled for gain' by a third person.
 JUSTICE opposed the earlier versions of these offences on the grounds that the definition of 'controlled for gain' was too broad and, in particular, did not require the absence of free will on the part of the prostitute.
-In that context, we welcome the amendments made by the government.
+We therefore welcome the amendments to the offences in clauses 14 and 15 meaning that they are now based on 'exploitative conduct'.

 However, we also opposed the earlier provisions because they created offences of strict liability, and this aspect is unchanged.
 While strict liability offences may be appropriate in certain contexts (such as regulatory offences or environmental pollution) we do not believe that a strict liability offence is appropriate here, particularly considering the damage to reputation that would be done by a conviction for this offence.
-We therefore agree with the Joint Committee on Human Rights (JCHR), in its comments on the earlier versions of these clauses, that there should be a requirement that there should be a requirement that the client was 'aware or ought to have been aware' of the relevant circumstances.1
+We therefore agree with the Joint Committee on Human Rights (JCHR), in its comments on the earlier versions of these clauses, that there should be a requirement that the client was 'aware or ought to have been aware' of the relevant circumstances.1

 Once this requirement is introduced, however, it is in our view irrelevant whether or or not 'C' was acting for or in the expectation of gain and therefore we have in our suggested amendments also removed this extra hurdle for successful prosecution.
-If the offence is amended as we suggest it would also be appropriate to raise the maximum sentence for the offences by amending subclauses 13(3) and 14(3).
-Consideration should also be given to making these offences either way rather than summary only.
+If the offence is amended as we suggest it would also be appropriate to raise the maximum sentence for the offences.
+Consideration should also be given to making these offences either way rather than summary only (ie so that they could be tried in the Crown Court).
 This would allow a maximum sentence that would reflect the severity of the top end of the offence as amended and would also allow defendants to elect jury trial - particularly important in the case of an offence which could cause serious damage to reputation.